-1. An "" entry in the margin of error column indicates that either no sample observations or too few sample observations were available to compute a standard error and thus the margin of error.
+1. An " entry in the margin of error column indicates that either no sample observations or too few sample observations were available to compute a standard error and thus the margin of error.
 A statistical test is not appropriate.

-2. An 1 entry in the estimate column indicates that either no sample observations or too few sample observations were available to compute an estimate, or a ratio of medians cannot be calculated because one or both of the median estimates falls in the lowest interval or upper interval of an open-ended distribution.

-3. An '-' following a median estimate means the median falls in the lowest interval of an open-ended distribution.
+2. An '-' entry in the estimate column indicates that either no sample observations or too few sample observations were available to compute an estimate, or a ratio of medians cannot be calculated because one or both of the median estimates fails in the lowest interval or upper interval of an open-ended distribution.
+3. An " following a median estimate means the median falls in the lowest interval of an open-ended distribution.

-4. An '+' following a median estimate means the median falls in the upper interval of an open-ended distribution.
+4 An '+' following a median estimate means the median falls in the upper interval of an open-ended distribution.

-An '' entry in the margin of error column indicates that the median falls in the lowest interval or upper interval of en open-ended distribution.
+An entry in the margin of error column indicates that the median falls in the lowest interval or upper interval of an open-ended distribution.
 A statistical test is not appropriate.
-An ' entry in the margin of error column indicates that the estimate is controlled.
+6. An " entry in the margin of error column indicates that the estimate is controlled.
 A statistical test for sampling variability is not appropriate.

-An " entry in the margin of error column indicates that the estimate is controlled.
-A statistical test for sampling variability is not appropriate.
-An 'N' entry in the estimate and margin of error columns indicates that data for this geographic area cannot be displayed because the number of sample cases is too small.
+7. An 'N' entry in the estimate and margin of error columns indicates that data for this geographic area cannot be displayed because the number of sample cases is too small.